Frequently Asked Questions

 Is it going to be enough time?

 Thanks to 8 years of elementary school yearbook experience, where one is granted mere moments between adorable pictures and complete mayhem — I am an efficient photographer.
 Quick Shots are 15 minutes and I squeeze in as many pictures as your family is ready for before the timer goes off.
-At events, usually I am commissioned for approximately an hour, basically, until I feel like I’ve gotten all of the shots that I need to create a quality book.
-Generally an hour gives me enough time to get a wide variety of pictures, including lots of groups and candids but not over-stay my welcome to the point of it being awkward.
+Full sessions are better for people that want a wider variety of poses and backgrounds, or outfit changes or larger groups or lifestyle sessions.
+At events, usually, I am commissioned for two hours, basically, until I feel like I’ve gotten all of the shots that I need to create a quality book.
+Generally, that gives me enough time to get a wide variety of pictures, including lots of groups and candids but not overstay my welcome to the point of it being awkward.

 Occasionally, it is not enough and increased time should be scheduled in advance, for example: